Is the Nightmare Before Christmas a Halloween Movie?

 Keep reading to know that is the nightmare before Christmas a Halloween movie?

-It’s a Christmas movie
+It’s a Christmas Movie

 It’s true that Jack Skellington, the story’s principal hero and “Pumpkin King,” is from Halloween town, yet their entire trip revolves around Christmas.